A nonlinear elliptic PDE from atmospheric science: well-posedness and regularity at cloud edge: Discussion: difficulties, overview, and related literature

 \section{Discussion: difficulties, overview, and related literature}

 The main difficulty in the study of $PV_e$-and-$M$ inversion in its native form \eqref{eq:PV_M} is the presence of the Heavisides.
 From a modelling perspective it is remarkably useful to invoke the Heavisides $H_u$ and $H_s$.
 They allow us to clearly see how physical relations depend on water according to the phase in which they occur.
 From a mathematical perspective, however, they introduce an ouroboros-esque danger of eating your own tail.
 Given fixed Heavisides, \eqref{eq:PV_M} is piecewise elliptic and so its solvability seems all but assured.
 However, these Heavisides are not fixed and depend on the solution.
 Here lies the difficulty: the solution is determined by the Heavisides, which themselves are determined by the solution.
 The snake is eating its own tail.
-Note that this is not a surprising difficulty to encounter since this is the typical issue that arises when tackling free boundary problems.
+This is the typical issue that arises when tackling free boundary problems.

 On the other hand, rewriting \eqref{eq:PV_M} in the form of \eqref{eq:PV_M_min0} allows for progress because it folds the free boundary $ \left\{ M=\partial_3 p \right\}$ explicitly into the nonlinearity.
 This means that solving the PDE requires no \emph{a priori} knowledge of the free boundary: we may simply find the solution via a variational characterization and \emph{then} determine the location of the free boundary from the solution.
 The snake's tail is out of its mouth.